 Lack of Exercise

-One of the easiest ways for dogs to express their frustration is through barking, so it is not surprising that Shih Tzus that do not get regular exercise can be problem barkers.
+One of the easiest ways dogs express their frustration is through barking, so it is not surprising that Shih Tzus, who Shih Tzus that do not get regular exercise, can be problem barkers.

 Lack of Attention